0xEddie/space-tourism-brochure/README.md

 1. Examine design file, start planning HTML element architecture and CSS classes to create reusable styles.
 2. Before adding any styles, start scaffolding content in JSX components.
 3. Write out the base styles for your project, including general content styles, such as `font-family` and `font-size`.
+4. Style static components
-4. Plan component and routing architecture using Excalidraw.
+5. Plan component and routing architecture using Excalidraw.
-5. Style static components, using CSS grid for element layout.

-6. Write JSX components for base page layout and navbar
+6. Write JSX components for base page layout and navbar.
+7. Style homepage and navbar, using CSS grid for element layout.
+8. Write components, layout, style for Destination page.
+9. Intrapage tab navigation (with keyboard nav implemented).

 ### What I Learned